BackupTheBerlios/istuff-svn/trunk/ProxyLauncher/README.txt

 __Installing the Quarz Composer plugins__

 	* Mac User only:
-		Execute the file 'QC iStuff Installer.mpkg' by double clicking it.
+		Execute the file 'QC iStuff Installer.pmproj' by double clicking it.
 Follow the instructions to install the plugins.